 We work with the campus dining hall to provide buffet-style meals throughout your trip.
 Our all-you-care-to-eat meals are nutritious with a variety of choices available.
-Our dining hall is vigilant about food allergies and we are happy to accommodate vegetarian, vegan, Halal or Kosher and lactose- or gluten-free meals.
+Our dining hall is vigilant about food allergies and we are happy to accommodate vegetarian, vegan, Halal and lactose- or gluten-free meals.
 All meals are included in your stay, with the exception of lunch upon arrival on day 1 of your adventure.

 We strongly recommend schools choose cancellation insurance for the benefit and peace of mind of parents, teachers and schools.
 Purchasing cancellation insurance ensures that parents are reimbursed their full, unused trip fees, which have been paid to Brock University, if their child becomes sick or is unable to attend the trip for any reason.
 Unfortunately, refunds will not be issued past May 1 if cancellation insurance is not purchased.

 - Prior to arrival and including the day of arrival: students receive a full refund (excluding the cost of cancellation insurance).

 - During the trip: cancellations are assessed on a case-by-case basis and any unused fees are refunded (excluding the cost of cancellation insurance).